 Other key information:

-Enrollment: Currently enrollment is in April of student's 7th grade year, however, to make the trip more affordable, we are looking at an October of 7th grade sign up option.
-Students can enroll as late as October of their 8th grade year, but the trip is more costly.
+Enrollment: Currently early enrollment is in late March (which offers a $200 discount) of student's 7th grade year, however, to make the trip more affordable, we are looking at an October of 7th grade sign up option.
+Students can enroll as late as October of their 8th grade year, but the trip is more costly at that time.

 Ecuador Adventure: Explore the Galapagos Islands and leave your mark with Service-learning in the highlands.